 Now, there are some default payment options in-built to WooCommerce.
 Also, there are several other popular payment options that you can set up using plugins.
 We will discuss some of these payment methods later in the article.
-First, let’s took a quick look at some of the core payment options of WooCommerce.
+First, let’s take a quick look at some of the core payment options of WooCommerce.

 PayPal is one of the most popular payment options across the world.
-Using the PayPal Standard option of WooCommerce, you can redirect customers to PayPal site to complete the transaction.
+Using the PayPal Standard option of WooCommerce, you can redirect customers to the PayPal site to complete the transaction.
 You need to have a PayPal business account to be able to use this mode of payment.
-If you have a Personal account with PayPal, you can convert it to Business for free.
+If you have a Personal account with PayPal, you can convert it to a Business for free.

-You can set it up by entering a name, description and your PayPal email id.
+You can set it up by entering a name, description, and PayPal email id.
 There are also a few advanced configuration steps, some of which you need to access through your PayPal account dashboard.
 Even though having an SSL certificate is a necessary security precaution for any eCommerce site, this payment option does not mandate it.
 Also, WooCommerce does not charge you any fee for this payment option.
 However, PayPal will charge you based on transactions and based on your account.

 This is an offline payment method that you can use on your WooCommerce store.
-You will have have to manually confirm that the check payments made by customers have cleared before shipping the order.
+You will have to manually confirm that the check payments made by customers have cleared before shipping the order.
 When this payment method is used by customers, the order status will be ‘On Hold’ until you change it.

-Setting up this payment method is quite simple as all you have to do is to enable it from the payment options.
+Setting up this payment method is quite simple as all you have to do is enable it from the payment options.

 Direct Bank Transfer (BACS)

-Similar to Check Payments, this one is also on offline mode.
+Similar to Check Payments, this one is also in offline mode.
 You can set it up by enabling it and entering your account details in the settings page.
 When customers make payments through this option, the order status will be ‘On Hold’, till you change it.